Grey Matters (Fringe): Production

 "Grey Matters" was written by screenwriters Ashley Edward Miller and Zack Stentz, and was directed by Jeannot Szwarc.
 In an interview the following year, Miller noted that "Your characters will often assert themselves, and remind you who they really are.
 In 'Grey Matters' there's a moment where pre-madness Walter wakes up in the chair — that beat emerged on the page.
 We had no idea it was going to be in the script until we were writing the scene.
 As a writer, you live for that."

 "Grey Matters" marked the first episode that featured a shared scene between actors Leonard Nimoy and John Noble, whose characters are old colleagues of each other.
 At the time, it was Nimoy's third episode and consequently last commitment as a guest actor on Fringe, and he had expressed his reluctance in interviews to return for further episodes.
 Nimoy later agreed, however, to a reappearance in the two-part season finale "Over There".
 The visual effect of making Walter and Bell appear younger was produced by Zoic Studios.
 Fringe's visual effects supervisor, Jay Worth, explained "The guys at Zoic had to walk a fine line between too plasticky, stretched, morph effects and something that naturalistically looks younger".
 During filming for "Brown Betty", Noble described the episode in an interview, "'Grey Matters' was a very important episode for Walter because it helped to explain to some degree his apparent behavior.
 His eccentricity.
 His obsessiveness.
 His forgetfulness.
 Because we found out that he had certain memory parts of his brain removed."

 In a deleted scene set after the end of the episode, Walter talks with the first patient Joseph Slater, who wonders why he was chosen to have a piece of Walter's brain.
 Walter responds it was a matter of circumstance, as Slater shared his blood type and had a young resilient brain.
 Walter also says he himself cannot be cured, as his madness had nothing to do with the missing parts of his brain.

 Cultural references

 William Bell's secret alias was a reference to Leonard Nimoy's character in the television series Mission: Impossible, whose character was also named Dr. Simon Paris.
 Thomas Jerome Newton is named after David Bowie's character in The Man Who Fell to Earth.

-Dunwich Mental Hospital, where they meet the second mysteriously cured patient is a reference to the fictional town of Dunwich, Massachusetts, created by H.P.
-Lovecraft.
+The episode also includes many references to H.P.
+Lovecraft and to Stuart Gordon, who directed several Lovecraft adaptations.
+Dunwich Mental Hospital, where they meet the second mysteriously cured patient, is a reference to the fictional town of Dunwich, Massachusetts, the setting for Lovecraft's Dunwich Horror.
+Dr. West is named for central Re-animator character Dr. Herbert West, patient Deborah Crampton is named for Barbara Crampton, who starred in Gordon's Reanimator and From Beyond, Jeffrey Perry's character, Joseph Slater, is likely named for Joe Slater, protagonist of Beyond the Wall of Sleep.